OWASP/secure-coding-practices-quick-reference-guide/.github/PULL_REQUEST_TEMPLATE.md

 **Summary**
 <!--
-What existing issue does the pull request solve?
+Provide a summary for the reviewers of this pull request, stating the language and section will help as well.
 Please provide enough information so that others can review your pull request -->

 **Description for the changelog**
 <!--
-A short (one line) summary that describes the changes in this pull request for inclusion in the change log If this is a bug fix your description should include "fixes #xxxx", or "closes #xxxx", where #xxxx is the issue number
+A short (one line) summary that describes the changes in this pull request for inclusion in the change log If this closes an existing issue then add "closes #xxxx", where xxxx is the issue number -->
--->

 **Other info**
 <!--
 Thanks for submitting a pull request!
 Please make sure you follow our code of conduct https://github.com/OWASP/secure-coding-practices-quick-reference-guide/blob/main/CODE_OF_CONDUCT.md -->